 Many species of snapper and grouper grow slowly, aren’t able to mature until late in life, and live a long time.
 These species take longer to reproduce and replenish their population, and often take years to fully recover from overfishing.
 Many groupers, including gag, are protogynous hermaphrodites, changing from females to males when they reach a certain age and size.
-They also spawn together in large groups, making them easy to catch in large numbers.
-Managers consider these traits when developing regulations for the fishery — for example, the shallow water grouper fishery is closed during their spawning season to protect these sensitive fish while they reproduce.
+They also spawn together in large groups, making them easy to catch in large numbers, and increasing the chance that large males will be selectively removed from an aggregation.
+Managers consider these traits when developing regulations for the fishery – for example, the shallow water grouper fishery is closed during their spawning season to protect these vulnerable fish while they reproduce.

 - Ocean perch